DJScias/EasySearch/README.md

 Description
 ===

-Champion guide searching made easy through the use of Mobafire.

-How to use this extension:
-You click the icon in the top right corner and then click the face icon of your champion that you need a guide for, or hover over it to show you the name of that particular champion, it'll redirect you to the top 10 guides for that champion on Mobafire.
-There are also a LoL and Mobafire buttons in the bottom right corner which redirect to their homepages for quick browsing.

-New: You can now enter the name of a champion in the search box at the top, it will then filter all the champion's to show only your specified search.

-Yes, I am well aware a guide search for SoloMid already exists, but I know a lot of people who wanted something like that for Mobafire and I delivered.
-This is a hobby project and will be regularly updated since I myself play LoL each day (region: EUW, name: DJScias).

-Suggestions and feedback is appreciated and very welcomed, please enjoy the extension.
+TO BE REWRITTEN FOR RELEASE OF 3.0.0

-New: Mobafire LoL Guides can also be found on reddit now at http://redd.it/1dh0s7 , every time an update releases the changelog will also be posted there.
+New: League of Legends Easy Search can also be found on reddit now at http://redd.it/1dh0s7 , every time an update releases the changelog will also be posted there.

 ***